jackyzha0/jackyzha0.github.io/content/thoughts/Raft Consensus Algorithm.md

 A server remains in the follower state as long as it receives valid RPCs from a leader or candidate (this is usually in the form of a 'heartbeat' from a leader which is an empty AppendEntries RPC with no log entries).

-If a follower receives no communication over a period of time called the *election timeout*, then it assumes there is no viable leader and begins an election to choose a new leader.
+If a follower receives no communication over a period of time called the *election timeout* (randomized between 150ms and 300ms), then it assumes there is no viable leader and begins an election to choose a new leader.

 ### Beginning an Election
 A follower increments its current term and transitions to candidate state.
 It then votes for itself and issues RequestVote RPCs in parallel to each of the other servers in the cluster.

+It is important to note that a server can only vote once per election. *It will give its vote to the first server that asks for it and meets the requirements for election.* A server should *only* vote for a candidate if the candidate's log is more up-to-date than its own.
+If the logs have different terms, the one with the larger term is more up to date.
+If the logs have the same term, the longer log is more up-to-date.

 A candidate remains a candidate until one of 3 events happens:
 1. It wins the election.
 It received votes from a majority of servers in the cluster.
 Majority rule ensures that at most one candidate can win the election for a particular term.
 It then sends heartbeat messages to all other servers to establish authority and prevent new elections.